Villa Zlatni Breg: Prince Mihailo

-King Milan and Queen Natalie
+King Milan I and Queen Natalie

 The park which was formed around the summerhouse by 1878, was the first park in Smederevo.
 When Queen Natalie wanted to entertain a large number of guests in 1882, it had to be rescheduled as the building turned out to be "cracked a lot and prone to collapse".
 Apparently it hasn't been maintained well, but the vineyards were superbly cared for.

-During the reign of King Milan and Queen Natalie, the royal social life was established in the villa, apparently on queen's insistence.
+During the reign of King Milan I and Queen Natalie, the royal social life was established in the villa, apparently on queen's insistence.
 Milan introduced the wealth and servants, and the very first courts for tennis and cricket in Serbia were built next to the villa.
 Queen ordered the creation of the walking paths through the park and the forest on the hill above the villa.
 The declaration of Serbia into the kingdom in 1882 was announced here.
 It served as a venue for the royal parties and gatherings of the cultural and artistic elite.
 Among the visitors in this and later periods were poets and writers Milan Rakić, Laza Kostić, Branislav Nušić, Stevan Sremac, Simo Matavulj and Milovan Glišić, and painter Paja Jovanović.
 The writing desk where Rakić wrote his poems, his bed and library are still in the house.
 The royal couple spent so much time in the villa that it appeared as if the court moved out of Belgrade.

 After king and queen divorced in 1888, the summerhouse was left aside for a while and was again in the bad shape.
-Natalie was banished from Serbia so Milan, who abdicated in the meantime, remained the owner of the estate but transferred it to his only child, still minor King Alexander.
-In 1895 Alexander invited his mother back to Serbia and she began organizing parties in the venue again.
+Natalie was banished from Serbia so Milan I, who abdicated in the meantime, remained the owner of the estate but transferred it to his only child, still minor King Alexander I. In 1895, king Alexander I invited his mother back to Serbia and she began organizing parties in the venue again.
 Now a queen mother, Natalie hired architect Jovan Ilkić in 1897 to upgrade and expand the building into the proper royal summer residence, which she intended to turn into the summer court for her son.
 Ilkić added two side avant-corps and decorated the edifice with ornaments in the style of the Swiss villas.
-Natalie was personally involved in the adaptation, style, setting, park arrangements and interiors, to the most minute detail.
+The Queen Natalie was personally involved in the adaptation, style, setting, park arrangements and interiors, to the most minute detail.
 Austrian traveler Felix Philipp Kanitz, who visited the venue and described it as a "Swiss villa", depicted Natalie as a "tall lady, which had both the love of and the sense for comfortable".
 Later in 1897, opposing his son's relationship with her widowed lady in waiting Draga Mašin, Natalie left Serbia for good.